Alright, the recording of the debate can now be accessed online. I have uploaded it to the blog and you can listen to it below:

 “In the Gospel of John, written even later, Thomas is able to physically touch Jesus’ wounds, and *in Acts* Jesus stays with his disciples for forty days.”

-Since Jesus’ stay on earth for forty days is mentioned in Acts 1:3, but when I skipped this over, the rest of the sentence implied that this detail was in the Gospel of John.
+I say this because Jesus’ stay on earth for forty days is mentioned in Acts 1:3, but when I skipped over the part of my speech that mentioned Acts, the rest of the sentence implied that this detail was in the Gospel of John.

 I also seem to have jumbled what I was saying at 16:07, when I was reading off my first speech.
 I had written: